gtribello/plumed-thoughts/NAVIGATION.md

-  click O "Behler.md" "14th September 2023: An explanation of how Behler-Parinello symmetry functions are implemented in PLUMED" click P "Volumes.md" "15th September 2023: Information on how you can use PLUMED to calculate the number of atoms and average for a symmetry function in a region" click Q "SymmetryFunction.md" "15th September 2023: Information on how you can use PLUMED to calculate symmetry functions"
+  click O "Behler.md" "14th September 2023: An explanation of how Behler-Parinello symmetry functions are implemented in PLUMED" click P "Volumes.md" "15th September 2023: Information on how you can use PLUMED to calculate the number of atoms and average for a symmetry function in a region" click Q "SymmetryFunction.md" "15th September 2023: Information on how you can use PLUMED to calculate symmetry functions" click R "averaging.md" "11th December 2023: Averages in the new version of PLUMED and thoughts about indistinguisability" click S "histograms.md" 11th December 2023: Histograms in the new version of PLUMED"
 ```